Disney Channel (India): History

 On 16 December 2004, Disney Channel India and its sister channel Toon Disney launched in India, both broadcasting in English and Hindi.
 At first, the programming of the channel consisted of Disney's original shows imported from the US, such as Lizzie McGuire, That's So Raven, The Suite Life of Zack & Cody, Hannah Montana, Wizards of Waverly Place, Sonny with a Chance, The Suite Life on Deck, Jonas LA and Phineas and Ferb.

 Disney India has produced local adaptations of international live action series.
 The first local adaptation, Best of Luck Nikki premiered on 3 April 2011.
 The Disney Channel Original Movie, Phineas and Ferb Across the 2nd Dimension premiered on the channel on 25 September 2011.

 2012 saw the channel's second local adaptation, The Suite Life of Karan and Kabir premiering on 8 April, as well as the first Disney Channel India Original Movie, Luck Luck Ki Baat.

 In June 2014, Disney Channel India launched their first local animated series, Arjun Prince of Bali.

 The channel rebranded on 17 December 2014 with the new logo used internationally, with the exception of the logo colour being purple instead of blue, and had a strategy of showing family-oriented shows during the weekend.
 The weekend strategy was called "Shanivaar, Ravivaar only for Parivaar".
 The family shows started airing on 31 January 2015.
 In early 2016 the channel stopped producing local live action shows, and decided to focus on Japanese anime and local animation instead as animated/anime shows drive better ratings.

 On 1 May 2018, the channel's logo color was changed to blue, as used internationally.
 On the same month the channel launched Simple Samosa and Big Hero 6 The Series.
 On 1 October 2018, the DuckTales reboot premiered in India.

 In 2019 the channel continued to produce and acquire more local animation and international shows from the Disney library such as Oye Golu, Bhaagam Bhaag, Amphibia, Big City Greens, Miraculous: Tales of Ladybug and Cat Noir, Super V. The Descendants trilogy premiered on Disney Channel in December 2019.

 In summer 2020, Disney Channel launched new shows such as Mira, Royal Detective, Bapu and Guddu, along with new episodes of shows like Chacha Chaudhary, Doraemon, and Selfie with Bajrangi.
 The channel launched a DIY show called Imagine That on 6 September 2020.

 On 18 April 2021, the second season of Imagine That and 101 Dalmatian Street were aired.

 After the merger of Disney Star and Viacom18 in 2024, Disney channels became a part of JioStar with the kids division led by Anu Sikka from Nickelodeon.

+On 2 May 2026, Disney Channel India was rebranded a new logo by the original US version that was introduced a year prior and 9 months after the Latin American version and 7 months after both the Japanese and Canadian versions.